Bankruptcy After Retirement: Do Retirees Need To Go Bankrupt?

 In addition, it may be wise to explore possibilities such as filing a consumer proposal.

-A financial adviser can explain how these options work and help you weigh up the pros and cons.
+A financial advisor can explain how these options work and help you weigh up the pros and cons.

 Bankruptcy is suitable for some people who are finding it tough to pay bills, but for the majority of retirees, there are other options available.